Section 3 - 'The Isle of Man in the 1860s'

 Methodism on the Island was then mainly of the Wesleyan type, the Primitive split commonly called the ranters had not then developed so much.
 A great many of the Wesleyans considered themselves and were members of the Church of England they attended the church in the morning and the chapel in the evening on Sundays,yet their religion was not of the ostentagious kind.
 It was a thing to be lived and not talked about.

-From what I can remember most of our neighbours looked upon the various et religions as not infringing much on their daily life, but rather for ceremonial occasions, like putting a top hat.
+From what I can remember most of our neighbours looked upon the various religions as not infringing much on their daily life, but rather for ceremonial occasions, like putting a top hat.
 Some of them did not possess top hats and took no part in ceremonies of any sort.

-among the trading visitors who penetrated into our valley the most dramatic was the "cadger" who sold fresh herrings, with a spring cart and a fast trotting pony he came suddenly.
+Among the trading visitors who penetrated into our valley the most dramatic was the "cadger" who sold fresh herrings, with a spring cart and a fast trotting pony he came suddenly.
 Long before we saw him we heard the valley ring with his cry of "fresh herrings fresh herrings forty for a shilling".
 There would be his cart full of fat glittering herrings, one shillings worth equal in nutrutive value,to ten pounds of the best steak.
 Two of these herrings, half a dozen potatoes and a jug of buttermilk made a scientifically perfect and satisfying meal at a cost of about two pence, the blessings of the sea were a solid reality.

 Another visitor to the glen was "little Hughey Johnson" who came in a little donkey cart with crockery and small ware, like tape needles and the like, and would take bones or rags or old iron in payment.
 Hughie was a perfect little gentleman,courteous and obliging.
 He was Irish and a flatterer, another man was "caley the ragman", dealing much in the same way, but he had dulish" (dulgis,sweet).
 It was a fine red seaweed, much appreciated in the Island at that time for its curative action and as a tonic.
 It is still used in the west of Ireland, a few years ago I saw a stall selling it in the street of Ballyshannon.
 This name is a relic of the Latin with which the Romans enriched the native language when they occupied Britain, the Welsh language is full of these Latin names which have become native so to speak.
 The Erse and the Manx, which is akin to it, has fewer words of Roman origin.